 Doctors – especially junior doctors – are not used to the concept of networking.
 Generally, you know where to find the people you need (even if they’re not always available!) and as jobs in the early years are dished out using some strange algorithm that puts the SJT on a par with six years of med school, you don’t really need to get out there and meet people in order to find work.

 However – and I cannot emphasise this enough – this is not how it works outside medicine.
 Meeting people and knowing people can mean everything.
 I’m not talking about nepotism; it’s more about being in a position to take opportunities.
 How can anyone become your mentor, your new boss or even business partner if they don’t know you exist?

 I’ll give you an example: my mentor Gyles walked past a health tech start up’s PR stunt one day, and stopped to ask them questions about what they were doing.
 The Head of PR ended up introducing him to the founders of the company and they paid him for some UX consultations.
-Some months later, I met Gyles by networking at the Medic Footprints Alternative Careers and Wellbeing event and he became my mentor.
+Some months later, I met Gyles at a networking event and he became my mentor.
 Gyles then asked me to assist the same company in another PR stunt they were doing, and I just went along out of curiosity and to be helpful.
 In the process of doing this, I got to know their Head of PR and I guess he saw something in me, because the company then called me in for an interview and hey presto, I become their new Head of Content and Marketing.

 When I left that job, I met the CEO of my next company at a GIANT Health event.
 I heard him speak, loved his perspective on the way companies hire, and went to talk to him about it afterwards.
 He gave me a job on his marketing team, but because the company was a management consultancy, I learned about the consultancy world and then I became a consultant myself.